Outdoor Recreation

 Cycling Routes

-The Benton-Franklin Council of Governments offers a "Cycling Tri-Cities" map which shows bike routes, area Bike/Ped trails, area parks, facilities and other points of interest.
+Bike Tri-Cities offers a Bicycle Map of the Tri-Cities (PDF) which shows bike routes, area Bike/Ped trails, area parks, facilities and other points of interest.
 Several local bicycle repair shops are also listed.
-Some of the bike routes described, courtesy of the Tri-City Bicycle Club, include:
+The former Tri-City Bicycle Club lists some of the popular bike routes:

-- Sacajawea Heritage Trial Loop - 19 or 14 miles - view map (PDF)
+• Sacagawea Heritage Trail Loop - 19 or 14 miles

 Mountain Bike Trails

-Popular mountain bike trails in the Tri-Cities area include two trails on Badger Mountain (see Access and Trails), the Washington State Patrol which is a popular single track trail, Chamna Preserve, Olympia Street, Finley Hills (30 minutes from Kennewick), and Echo, OR (one hour south of Kennewick).
-Search for trail information at Mountain Bike Reviews or contact Scott's Cycle and Sports or Markee's Cycling Center for information.
+Popular mountain bike trails in the Tri-Cities area include two trails on Badger Mountain (see Trails & Directions), the Washington State Patrol - Zintel Canyon Trail which is a popular single track trail, and Chamna Preserve.
+Search for additional trails at Mountain Bike Reviews or contact Scott's Cycle and Sports or Markee's Cycling Center in Kennewick for information.

 Chinook Cycling Club